This blog post is all about the best short books to read this year.

 No matter the goal, there’s always that moment when I realise I’m running out of time, and suddenly, hitting that target feels a bit out of reach.

-So, if you’re in the same boat and looking to boost your reading count, here’s a list of 15 fantastic short books that will help you reach your goal without compromising on quality.
+So, if you’re in the same boat and looking to boost your reading count, here’s a list of the 15 best short books that will help you reach your goal without compromising on quality.

 1. The Great Gatsby by F. Scott Fitzgerald